r-k-b/tech-talk-elm/PITCHME.md

 ---

-Choice paralysis

-+++

-JS encourages many packages

--vs-

-Elm says there should be one great package that solves the problem

----

 Tree shaking?

 Dead code elimination.

+Note:
-Note: tree shaking is risky in js and typescript; it relies on assumptions that don't always hold. when there are problems with it, they might only manifest in production mode.
+tree shaking is risky in js and typescript; it relies on assumptions that don't always hold. when there are problems with it, they might only manifest in production mode.